sveltely/sveltely.github.io/presentation.md

-Thanks Chows, so we saw how we can use single file components to organize our applications, we saw how variables can be reactive in Svelte, and how we can use different blocks for data in our templates.
+Thanks Chows, so we saw how we can use single file components to organize our applications, we saw how variables can be reactive in Svelte, and how we can use different blocks for data in our HTML templates.

 But there are lots more interesting features that we didn't talk about.